tphoney/best_practice/README.md

 # Best_practice

 A plugin/cli tool/container/library for automating best practice in a code repository.
+For example:

+- Build a drone yaml file based on the technologies in the repo
+- Give general programming language specific recommendations
+- Recommend other Harness products based on your project

 It has the following scanners:

+- Drone scanner, analyses your build file
+- golang scanner, for best practice
+- Java scanner, for best practice
-- golang, scanner for golang best practice.
+- Javascript scanner, for best practice

 And the following output formats:

+- Best practice report
 - Drone build file creation
-- best practice report
+- Harness product recommendations.

 Example output: